iamilia/my-react-app/README.md

 ## Features

 - Animated hero section with dynamic typing and background blobs
-- GitHub integration: fetches user profile and recent repositories
+- GitHub integration: fetches user profile and recent repositories (with caching)
-- Responsive design with dark mode support
+- Responsive design with dark mode support (system and manual toggle)
-- Smooth navigation and section scrolling
+- Smooth navigation and animated section scrolling
 - Stylish cards for skills, projects, and contact info
 - Contact section with email, Telegram, Discord, and location
+- Custom liquid-style transitions and effects

 ## Tech Stack